🧬

 Common inquiries about the breed

-Due to their fragile size, they are generally better suited for households with older, respectful children.
+Due to their small size and fragile bone structure, they are generally better suited for households with older, respectful children.

 Do they bark a lot?